RichardPy02/cryptocurrencies_report/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This project, realized for educational puroposes, regards building a reporting system about cryptocurrencies market.
+This project, realized for educational purposes, regards building a reporting system about cryptocurrencies market.
 Data are periodically fetched from [CoinMarketCap](https://coinmarketcap.com/) by using their API.
 Then the programme analyses informations and periodically create a JSON file report including the best and worst crypto, percentages of loss or profit...

 <p align="right">(<a href="#top">back to top</a>)</p>